 FEBRUARY 1st: STARTS AND UNDERWATER DOLPHIN KICKING

 The start is your swimmer’s opportunity to cover as much ground as possible in a very short period of time with great efficiency and momentum heading into the streamline and breakout.
 There are countless intricacies to performing a start, and it will only improve with practice.
-Elite swimmers spend countless hours practicing starts and underwater dolphin kicking and your clinician will show participants how to be explosive and efficient with each movement.
+SEC Champion Joey Reilman, Coach Jack Roach, and Haden Calegan have spent countless hours practicing starts and underwater dolphin kicking and will show your swimmer how to be explosive and efficient with each movement.

 - STARTS: Your swimmer’s proper hand and foot placement on the block can allow them to drive forward with a lot of explosive power.
-Your elite clinician will work with swimmers to find the best position on the block as well as how to launch their body forward efficiently into a tight streamline and enter the water through a small hole.
+Joey, Jack, and Haden will work with swimmers to find the best position on the block as well as how to launch their body forward efficiently into a tight streamline and enter the water through a small hole.

 - UNDERWATER DOLPHIN KICKING: The fastest swimmers know how to weaponize their dolphin kicking.
 It is absolutely, undeniably, the fastest way to move through the water!
 Whether you dolphin kick on your stomach, side, or back, understanding the importance of streamlined, underwater speed is vital for every swimmer!